Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
-       - The component-set container you want to edit.
+       - The component set container you want to edit.
      * - ``-vm, --version-mask INTEGER "*.*.*"``
        - Removes all version with that major, minor, or path.
 Use a * to indicate all.
 Sending ``"*.*.*"`` will delete all version.
      * - ``-v, --version INTEGER "*.*.*"``
-       - The version number of the component-set you want to remove.
+       - The version number of the component set you want to remove.
 For example, ``--version "9.9.9"``.
      * - ``-f, --format “{JSON VALUE}, {JSON VALUE}”``
        - Returns a table with the requested JSON values.
 For example: ``--format "{id}, {CreatedBy}"``.
      * - ``--json``